techinessoverloaded/iOSAppDevBasics/structs.md

 Student (rollNo = 2 ; name = Kris)
 ```

 We can also provide custom Initializers to our `struct` using `init` keyword.
 We can even create overloaded Initializers and have default values.
 Initializers can be declared like regular functions except that the `func` keyword, function name and return type are not required and simply `init` keyword is used.
 The `self` keyword is used to refer to the current instance of the Type (Similar to `self` keyword of **Python** Classes and `this` keyword of **Java/C++** Classes).
+A more detailed look into Initializers will be available in the [Classes](https://techinessoverloaded.github.io/iOSAppDevBasics/classes.html) Topic Page.

 **Example 1.2:**
 ```swift